Nekidev/Nekidev/README.md

 ### Hi there 👋

-I am Neki, an argentinian otaku that codes in his free time!
+I am Nyeki, an argentinian otaku that codes in his free time!
 I speak English and Spanish :)

 #### What I do ✍